rundeck/docs/docs/learning/howto/welcome-project-starter.md

 To install the Welcome Project you need to download the latest release of the Welcome Project.

-::::tabs
+:::: tabs
-:::tab For Rundeck Community Welcome Project:
+::: tab Community Welcome Project

 Navigate to: [https://github.com/rundeck/welcome-project-community](https://github.com/rundeck/welcome-project-community)